The Adventure of the Greek Interpreter: Plot

-On a summer evening, while engaged in an aimless conversation that has come round to the topic of hereditary attributes, Doctor Watson learns that Sherlock Holmes, far from being a one-off in his powers of observation and deductive reasoning, in fact has an elder brother whose skills, or so Holmes claims, outstrip even his own.
+One summer evening, while engaged in an aimless conversation that has come round to the topic of hereditary attributes, Doctor Watson learns that Sherlock Holmes, far from being a one-off in his powers of observation and deductive reasoning, in fact has an elder brother whose skills Holmes claims outstrip even his own.
 As a consequence of this, Watson becomes acquainted with the Diogenes Club and his friend's brother, Mycroft.

-Mycroft, as Watson learns, does not have the energy of his younger brother and as a consequence is incapable of using his great skills for detective work:
+Mycroft, as Watson learns, does not have the energy of his younger brother and as a consequence is uninterested in using his great skills for detective work:

 In spite of his inertia, the elder Holmes has often delivered the correct answer to a problem that Sherlock has brought to him.
 On this occasion, however, it is Mycroft who has need to consult Sherlock.
 Mr. Melas, a Greek interpreter and neighbour of Mycroft, tells of a rather unnerving experience he has recently gone through.

 Melas was called upon one evening by a man named Harold Latimer to go to a house, supposedly in Kensington, to translate on a business matter.
 On the way there in Latimer's coach, Melas noticed that the windows were papered over so that he could not see where he was.
 Latimer also produced a bludgeon, laying it beside him as an implied threat.
 Melas protested, saying that what Latimer was doing was unlawful.
-The kidnapper replied that he would make it up to Melas, but also threatened him with unspecified retribution should the evening's business ever be made public.
+The kidnapper replied that he would make it up to Melas, but threatened him with unspecified retribution should the evening's business ever be made public.

 For approximately two hours they drove, at last arriving at a house.
 It was dark, and Melas got only a general impression of a large property as he was hustled out of the coach and into the house.
 The house itself was poorly lit, but Melas made out that it was quite big.
 In the room into which he was led by Latimer and another, nervous, giggling gentleman—whose name is later discovered to be Wilson Kemp—Melas noticed a deep-pile carpet, a high marble mantel, and a suit of Japanese armour.

 Another man was brought into the room.
 He was thin and emaciated and had sticking plaster all over his face, and a bandage sealing his mouth.
-Melas knew then that things were not right.
 Melas was sly enough to observe that his kidnappers were utterly ignorant of Greek, and used this to find out some information.
-While Latimer and his giggling companion had Melas translate demands that this man sign some papers, Melas added his own short questions to the dialogue.
+While Latimer and his companion had Melas translate demands that the man sign some papers, Melas added his own short questions to the dialogue.
 The man not only answered Latimer that he would never sign these papers, but he also answered Melas that his name was Kratides, that he had been in London for three weeks, that he had no idea what house he was in, and that his captors at the house were starving him.
 He wrote all his answers, unable as he was to speak through the sticking plaster.